KKaws/AWSMigration-Vm-image-to-AMI/README.md

 4. Click the ‘Next >’ button.
 Select the option to create a virtual hard disk and click the ‘Create’ button to create the virtual hard disk for the new virtual machine.
 ![](https://github.com/KKaws/AWSMigration-Vm-image-to-AMI/blob/master/4.png)
+5. Select ‘VDI (VirtualBox Disk Image) as the hard disk file type and click the ‘Next >’ button to proceed.